 We tend to talk about our organs as isolated parts.
-Each is responsible for their own little inside job.
-However, in Chinese Medicine, each organ is part of an intricate interwoven system.
-The health of the organ correlates with larger repeating patterns throughout the rest of the body – including our emotions.
+Each is responsible for its own little inside job.
+However, in Chinese Medicine, each organ is part of an intricately interwoven system.
+The health of the organ correlates with larger repeating patterns throughout the rest of the body, including our emotions.

 Here to explain more is Kat Villain.
 Kat teaches Katonah Yoga, a practice heavily informed by the principals of Chinese Medicine.
 As part of her teaching, Kat performs personal body readings in which she reveals patterns held in the body.

-Read on for her tips about establishing a true mind body connection by becoming familiar with your organ health.
-Check out her new book Yoga as Origami for more on Katonah theory.
+Read on for her tips for establishing a true mind-body connection by becoming familiar with your organ health.
+Check out her new book, Yoga as Origami, for more on Katonah theory.

 Your Organ Body

 Our organs are our life force.
-Often, when the body feels stuck or dense, we are resisting an experience and this alters the frame of our body.
-For example, you might slouch your shoulders when sad shrinking the frame of the lungs.
+Often, when the body feels stuck or dense, we’re resisting an experience and this alters the frame of our body.
+For example, you might slouch your shoulders when sad, thus shrinking the frame of the lungs.
 Doing so diminishes the amount of space available for an organ to breathe and function.
 A physical body with a lot of space will have organs that function efficiently, emotions that move through effortlessly, a vibrancy that is magnetic, and a spirit that is connected to the bigger picture of humanity and the universe.

-From an Eastern standpoint, the Taoists play for longevity and the organs are key.
-A healthy functioning body allows the mind to get to its destination.
+From an Eastern standpoint, the Taoists play for longevity, and the organs are key.
+A healthy, functioning body allows the mind to get to its destination.
 Below are the characters of the organs so you get to know your inner workings better.
-This awareness allows participation into your health and well-being.
-When you understand the language of the organ body you can understand the bodies subtle signals when an organ needs your loving support.
+This awareness allows active participation with your health and well-being.
+When you understand the language of the organ body, you can understand the body’s subtle signals when an organ needs your loving support.

 Spiritual Significance: Represents enlightenment, intuition and understanding; freedom from emotional burden

-Physical Correlations: skin, sweat, body hair and the nose
+Physical Correlations: Skin, sweat, body hair, and nose

 Spiritual Significance: Represents our drive and willpower to get things done on the planet; also contains the information from our lineage and ancestral waters